 “We formally apologize for the attack on sikkids.ca and give back the decryptor for free, the partner who attacked this hospital violated our rules, is blocked and is no longer in our affiliate program,” read the post.

-While LockBit clearly indicated their intentions and approach in terms of attacks on healthcare sector this year, Hive ransomware group, on the other hand, added Spanish healthcare provider Centro Médico Virgen De La Caridad to its victim list.
+While LockBit clearly indicated their intentions and approach in terms of attacks on healthcare sector this year, Hive ransomware news group, on the other hand, added Spanish healthcare provider Centro Médico Virgen De La Caridad to its victim list.

 Both incidents happened hours apart on the New Year.
 As one took a back step from the healthcare sector, the other set forth on the trail of cyberattacks focusing on healthcare.